seobot-com/seo-slate/source/includes/_introduction.md

 If you would like any changes or additions to be made to our documentation, functionality or examples, please send your suggestions to <a href="mailto:admin@seobot.com">admin@seobot.com</a>.

 <aside class="success">
-The <a href="https://gsuite.google.com/marketplace/app/ranktank/22225448367" target="_blank">RankTank Google Sheet addon</a> is a great example of a tool using our API.
+The <a href="https://gsuite.google.com/marketplace/app/ranktank/22225448367" target="_blank">RankTank Google Sheet addon</a> is a great example of a tool using our SERP proxy API.
 Keyword rank checking automated for your domain using only Google Sheets.
 </aside>